sys-bio/SBbadger/docs/source/quick_start.rst

 .. image:: net_fig_0.png

-Additional examples can be found on the :doc:`usage` page, and detailed information regarding the methods can be found on the :doc:`methods` page.
+Additional examples can be found on the :doc:`usage` and :doc:`examples` pages.
+Detailed information regarding the methods can be found on the :doc:`methods` page.